GlorimarCastro/grac/README.md

 ---
 # Installation
 ## Dependecies
-GRAC use a series of python package all listed in the requeriment.txt file.
+GRAC uses a series of python packages, all listed in the requirement.txt file.
 To install this packages you can run the next command line in
 #### Ubuntu:
 ```sh
 $ python -m pip install -r requirements.txt
 ```
-Make sure that you have the newest version of pip in your sysmtem, since Ubuntu have an outdated version of pip.
+Make sure that you have the newest version of pip in your system, since Ubuntu has an outdated version of pip.
 Inside the dependecies folder you can find the python file get-pip.py, this file is for installing the newest version of pip.
 ### Windows:
-For windows if you have Anaconda or Conda yo can run the next command line:
+For windows, if you have Anaconda or Conda yo can run the next command line:
 ```sh
 $ conda create -n new environment --file requirements.txt
 ```

-If not you can install all the dependencies using the next command lines:
+If you don't have Anaconda or Conda, you can install all the dependencies using the next command lines:
 ```sh
 $ python -m pip install numpy
 $ python -m pip install scipy